What will I be able to do with a degree in music?

 Some students prefer to bring their own accompanist to their audition day, but you may also request that VCU Music provide an accompanist for you.

-If you would like VCU Music to provide an accompanist, you will need to indicate that on your audition request form.
-You will also need to send by mail or fax, a copy of your music to our Director of Admissions, Erin Patterson.
-Your music must be received two weeks before your scheduled audition date and you will need to bring your original music with you.
+If you would like VCU Music to provide an accompanist, you will need to indicate that in your audition request.
+You will need to submit a PDF copy of your music with your audition request.
+You should also bring your original music with you.

 Students auditioning for the voice area may bring their own accompanist on the day of their audition.
-However, please note that your audition time cannot be confirmed in advance, so your accompanist will need to spend most, if not all, of the audition day with you at VCU.
+However, please note that your audition time cannot be confirmed in advance, so your accompanist must be available for the entire event.

 After the audition